freezer333/biotools/README.md

 ```
 $ python3 seed_urich.py
 ```
+The U-rich element records will be stored in an array named `u_rich_downstream` within each mRNA record analyzed.
+Each record contains an attribute named `order` which is 3, 4, or 5 depending on number of U's.
+In addition, the 5 bases are listed as a string in `seq` and the position relative to the end of the mRNA (downstream of polyA site) is listed in `downstream_rel_pos`.

 ## 7f - QGRS / G4 Data (optional)
 This script creates QGRS sub-records in the mRNA collection.
 QGRS records are only created for mRNA where the feature data is present - specifically where the CDS is known.
 The QGRS records are categorized by region - 5'UTR, CDS, 3'UTR, and downstrea (65 bases).
 G-Score is calculated for each record, and full architectural data is stored.